Home Page

 Next Picture

-Nearby, also in the church grounds, there is a tree that has a peculiarly flaky bark with a rich reddish-mauve colour, as can be seen in the photograph.
+Nearby, in the church grounds, there is a tree that has a peculiarly flaky bark with a rich reddish-mauve colour, as can be seen in the photograph.
 It is a Paper-bark Maple (Acer griseum).
 Not a Redwood, admittedly but certainly worth seeing!

 Common Names and Latin Name No. Latitude and Longitude OS National Grid Elevation